GCuser99/tbFileSysTools/README.md

 ## Verification

-The large text file, encoding and long-path claims above are measured, not asserted.
+The large text file, encoding and long-path claims above were measured through comprehensive testing.
 The test modules can  be found in the [Tests](https://github.com/GCuser99/tbFileSysTools/tree/main/ActiveXDLL/Sources/Tests) folder.

 |Claim|Evidence|
 |-|-|